 - Access to customer data with the ability to read and record that data;

 - Dynamic speech to communicate conversationally with customers;

 - Natural Language Processing (NLP) to extract intent;

 - Cognitive abilities to do something intelligent with what was heard.

 This is where conversational AI excels and, ultimately, why it is being adopted at such a rapid rate.
 What’s more, it allows live agents to be upskilled to do what only humans should do.

 Using this logic, it becomes clear that there are dozens of call types that are perfect for virtual agents, as well as some that should remain with human agents.
 In saying “perfect for automation,” it is not that AI agents will automate 100% of the call volume; instead, consider how many of those calls follow the same, repetitive process over and over with little to no exception.
-For example, if 40% of your order status calls follow this “happy path,” and you receive 1 million order status calls per year, you could be automating at least 400,000 order status calls.
+For example, even if only 40% of your order status calls follow this “happy path,” choosing to automate will still equate to substantial cost-savings.
 For those calls with exclusions that fall outside the “happy path,” virtual agents simply transfer to the live agent along with the data collected to that point, so live agents can simply pick up where the call left off.

 Which Call Types Are Perfect for AI Automation